nickoan/r_proxy/README.md

 # RProxy

-ruby http proxy server, base on eventmachine
+a powerful ruby http proxy server, base on eventmachine

+able to run in multi-process like nginx works
 ## Installation

 Add this line to your application's Gemfile: